 - Contract negotiation

-- More than 15 experienced clinical trial coordinators, all certified in Good Clinical Practices
+- Experienced clinical trial coordinators, all certified in Good Clinical Practices

 - Patient recruitment management